kubernetes-the-hard-way-on-lxd

 Prerequisites

-The commands in this lab must be run on each controller instance: controller-0, controller-1, and controller-2.
-We will download all files in the main server, push all files to the controllers, and run commands on each controller.
+The commands in this lab must be run on each master instance: master-0, master-1, and master-2.
+We will download all files in the main server, push all files to the masters, and run commands on each master.

 Bootstrapping an etcd Cluster Member